autolab/Autolab-CLI/README.md

 1. An executable build/src/autolab
 2. A static library build/lib/autolab/libautolab.a

-You can optionally run `make install` to install the built binaries (typically to `/usr/local/bin/`).
+You can optionally run `sudo make install` to install the built binaries (typically to `/usr/local/bin/`).

 ### Build Options